tudelft-cs4200/2021/homework/_posts/2020/2020-09-04-homework-project.md

 When you are satisfied with your solution, copy the body of the module to WebLab.
 Test that the specification tests succeed.
+Ignore the output from `Status: Done` to `Test`.
+At the end of the output is the result of the tests.
+Either `Test score: n/n` if all tests succeeded, or `Test "..." failed:` in case one or more tests failed.